InES-HPMM/jamulus_direct/README.md

 ## About UnMute
 UnMute is a modified version of Jamulus with a peer-to-peer audio function.
 The peer-to-peer structure can lower audio latencies between clients.
 UnMute is inteded for musical groups that want to rehearse together.
 The person who opens a session, shares the session name with his/her peers, so they can connect to the opened session.
 Opened sessions are not displayed in a public list.

-UnMute is designed to be run on a Raspberry Pi.
+UnMute is designed to be run on a Raspberry Pi with a USB audio interface that is compatible with Linux.
+Our setup is a RaspberryPi 4 with a U-Phoria UM2 Behringer USB Interface.
 To test it out, you can either use our prepared image or install UnMute on a already running Raspberry Pi.
 Both options are explained in more details below.

 - [Setup UnMUTE Image on a RaspberryPi](#Setup-UnMUTE-Image-on-a-RaspberryPi)
 - [Install UnMUTE on an already running RaspberryPi](#Install-UnMUTE-on-an-already-running-RaspberryPi)